Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 I understand why.

-Anyway, I've got to take a brief time out.
+Anyway, I've got to take a brief timeout.

-There's big controversy over what happened yesterday on the outlook pages of the Washington Post, a uh column that was written by a woman, and the headline of the, and this is why I thought today was Hillary is Really bringing out the worst in everybody, particularly women on her side.
+And the headline of the, and this is why I thought today Hillary is really bringing out the worst in everybody, particularly women on her side.

 The woman's name is Charlotte Allen.